A glass plate with 5 thumbprint cookies with jam in the middle.

 Filling options for thumbprint cookies

 The classic filling for thumbprint cookies is jam or jellies.
 I am using strawberry jam for mine.
-A few amazing substitutions for jam are:
+A few amazing substitutions for thumbprint cookies are:

 • Hershey’s kisses– This is such a cute variation of thumbprint cookies!
-After the cookies are baked, and still soft, unwrap some Hershey’s kisses and place one in the centre of each cookie.
+After the cookies are baked, and slightly cooled, unwrap some Hershey’s kisses and place one in the centre of each cookie.

 • Nutella – Bake the cookies as in the recipe but instead of jam swap out a dollop of Nutella.